-How to change the email address associated with your Apple ID
+How to change your Apple ID and email address

 Any questions?

 Do you have any more questions about changing the email address associated with your Apple ID?
-You can post them in the comments below, or visit our iMore forums.
+You can always check out Apple's knowledge base document on the subject, post them in the comments below, or visit our iMore forums.
 If you're having a particular issue, our reader community can probably help you out.